 The root of the verb proviodi (to provide, to supply) is viodi (to see).
 You have not yet observed the complete conjugation of viodi in the presint indicatîf, so take a moment to consider it now:

 Un cjâf di besteam minût par famee, from verse 3, is to be understood as a single lamb per family.
 Sheep (and their young, the lamb) are a form of besteam minût (small livestock).
 In verse 5, it is stated that the animal must be di un an (one year old), meaning that it is a lamb that is called for, rather than an older adult sheep.

 In verse 4, you read what is to occur if a family is too small to consume an entire lamb: they are to join with a neighbouring family.
-You read: se la famee e je masse piçule (if the family is too small) par un nemâl dal trop (for an animal from the herd), si metarà cun chel che al è a stâ plui dongje (it shall join with him who lives nearest).
+You read: se la famee e je masse piçule (if the family is too small) par un nemâl dal trop (for an animal from the flock), si metarà cun chel che al è a stâ plui dongje (it shall join with him who lives nearest).

 The specifications of the lamb are given in verse 5: al sarà un mascjo (it shall be a male), cence nissune pecje (without any blemish), di un an (of one year [of age]).